 What is Volunteering Abroad?

 We are all familiar with the idea of volunteering our time to work, without payment, to get something done for an issue we care about.
-In a domestic environment this often means doing something part time or more intensely for a short period with a home base.
+In a domestic environment, this often means doing something part-time or more intensely for a short period with a home base.
 In thinking about volunteering abroad, there are many projects that are grateful for extra assistance, but also many more things to consider as a result of you travelling to a different country.

 Volunteering abroad is a great opportunity to experience a new culture and immerse in local environments, working with local people, while learning more about the cause you are supporting, the challenges encountered on the issue and the approaches being taken to make progress.
 It can provide the opportunity for you to share your existing skills and learn new ones, improve your CV, learn a language and meet interesting people.
 At the same time, in order to ensure that the receiving community genuinely benefits from your participation, it is important to also consider issues such as safety, cultural appropriateness, matching volunteers to the right project, ensuring volunteers do not take staff time away from their project focus and the long-term impact of your involvement.

 As a result of this, volunteering abroad required a lot more support to be put in place.
 Projects that need volunteers, generally do so because they lack funding, and so it is important to ensure that volunteers support projects not just with their time, but also by ensuring that they provide no financial or resource burden.
 At Kaya, we work alongside projects that are locally established and led, and then we have volunteer coordinators who work specifically with our participants to provide assistance and support with all the logistics that ensure you arrive at your project ready to work.
-This includes airport pickup and transfers, arranging accommodation, providing a cultural and physical orientation to the local environment, conducting regular check ups on volunteers and projects, providing a 24/7 emergency contact and helping participants arrange activities in their spare time, as well as carrying out ongoing risk assessments, dealing with issues and conflicts and ensuring that the project information we have is always up to date.
+This includes airport pickup and transfers, arranging accommodation, providing a cultural and physical orientation to the local environment, conducting regular check-ups on volunteers and projects, providing a 24/7 emergency contact and helping participants arrange activities in their spare time, as well as carrying out ongoing risk assessments, dealing with issues and conflicts and ensuring that the project information we have is always up to date.

-Through this process, Kaya are able to offer volunteer abroad placements that are ethical, sustainable, provide a good level of support for volunteers and ensure that participants and projects alike maximise what they gain from the experience, for the greatest impact.
+Through this process, Kaya is able to offer volunteer abroad placements that are ethical, sustainable, provide a good level of support for volunteers and ensure that participants and projects alike maximise what they gain from the experience, for the greatest impact.

 Every year thousands of people travel the globe looking to explore new environment and experience different cultures, with a spirit of adventure and a desire to learn more about the world.